Freddd13/autoscore/README.md

 Finally we send files via email or upload to onedrive(TODO).
 The sensitive data is saved in Github repo's secrets thus it's safe.

-Note: Currently we use [Youtube user route rss from RSSHub](https://docs.rsshub.app/routes/social-media#youtube-user).
-The url should be something like `https://rsshub.app/youtube/user/@HalcyonMusic`.
-The domain is strongly recommended to replaced with yours, because the public hub can be banned by source sites sometimes.
-For more info, please check [RSSHub doc](https://docs.rsshub.app/).

 ## Usage
 ### User config
 | Variable                  | Description                                         | Example Value          |